 3) Do you like fullness in the upper pole of the breast?

 Some patients cup their hands around the breast and lift it saying “I want it to look like this” referring to the fullness in the upper part of the breast.
 Although in the beginning a breast lift has fullness in the upper pole, it does tend to settle after a few months.
 You may need an implant to give you that upper pole fullness.
 When an implant is placed under the muscle, it will give the lifted breast a fuller appearance in the upper pole.

-4) Can I keep breast size but get fullness in upper pole of the breast?
+4) Do you want to keep breast size, but get fullness in upper pole of the breast?

 In these cases it is possible to take some tissue off your breast and then replace it with an implant that is the same volume as the tissue that was taken off.
 The implant is then placed behind the muscle to give you the desired upper pole fullness.

 5) Can you do a lift without a scar?